Credit Sesame Review: ★★☆☆☆

 Started in 2010 in Mountain View, California–Credit Sesame purports to be a tool that helps not just with credit monitoring, but through personalized recommendations and credit management.
 Specific Credit Sesame features include:

-- Free credit score: once you create your account you’ll have access to this.
+- Credit score checker: once you create your account you’ll have access to this.

-- Free credit monitoring: with this, you’ll receive alerts to any changes in your credit report from any of the 3 major bureaus–Equifax, Experian and TransUnion–as well home value changes, if applicable.
+- Monitoring tools: alerts to any changes in your credit report from Equifax, Experian and TransUnion.

 - Trending charts: Every month, Credit Sesame compiles all your information in a helpful chart so you can see how your financial health is changing over time.
 The trending chart includes information on your credit score, credit ratios, loan payments and interest rates.